Chinese Canadians: Religion

 Generational differences are also evident regarding religious practice and affiliation within this population group.

 Among Toronto's early Chinese immigrants especially, the church body was an important structure serving as a meeting place, hall and leisure club.
 Even today, over 30 churches in Toronto continue to hold Chinese congregations.

 Christianity reached its peak of popularity in the early 1960s, with the 1961 census still reporting that 60% of the Chinese declared themselves Christians.
 Over the following 40 years Christianity has been steadily declining both among Canadian-born Chinese and new immigrants.
-Religiousy, the Chinese-Canadian community is different from the broader Canadian population in that about half of Chinese Canadians reportedly practise Chinese folk religion.
+About half of Chinese Canadians practise Chinese folk religion.

 In 2001, 56% of Chinese Canadians aged 15 and over said that they did not have any religious affiliation, compared with the national average of 17%.
 As a result, Chinese Canadians make up 13% of all Canadians who did not report a religious affiliation despite making up 4% of the population.
 Among Chinese Canadians, 14% were Buddhist, 14% were Catholic and 9% belonged to a Protestant denomination.

 Media

-Canadians of Chinese origin have established a presence in the Canadian media scene spearheading several Chinese language media outlets in Canada.
+Various Chinese language media outlets in Canada operate in the Canadian media scene targeting Canadians of Chinese origin.

-According to Mei Duzhe of the Jamestown Foundation in 2001 and Sarah Cook of the Center for International Media Assistance in 2013, Ming Pao, Sing Tao Daily and World Journal have been under the influence of the Chinese Communist Party.
-Conversely, Jason Q. Ng of China Digital Times and Citizen Lab considered World Journal in 2013 to be relatively critical of mainland China, and a 2019 Reuters Institute survey on selected media from Hong Kong listed Ming Pao and Sing Tao as respectively the 3rd and 6th most trusted outlets in the city.